kstrafe/Cxy/documentation/rationale.md

 # General Note #
 The sections are divided into different topics.
 Each topic starts with possible cases/uses.
 Then we choose one and give a reason.
-At the end a result is stated.
+The result is stated at the end.
 The result is in a grammar specification.
 All characters are terminals except for <:enclosed:> lexemes.
 These are non-terminals.
 Any point in the topic may be interjected with the "tangent"s.
 Tangents refer to another topic in order to clarify what is later used in the current topic.

 The format of a rationale-entry is:
 * Problem - A short description of the problem that needs to be resolved
-* Discussion - A short discussion of potential solutions
+* Discussion - A discussion of potential solutions
 * Conclusion - A subset of the discussion is presented as the solution

 An additional entry called the "tangent" may be added.
 This is placed such that